 Holders of Series B Convertible Preferred Stock are entitled to receive a liquidation preference (the "Series B Liquidation Amount") prior to any distribution to the holders of Series Seed Convertible Preferred Stock, Series A Convertible Preferred Stock and common stock in the amount per share equal to the greater of (i) \$3.2167, plus all declared and unpaid dividends, or (ii) the amount the holders would receive if the Series B Convertible Preferred Stock were converted into common stock prior to such liquidation event.
-After payment of the full Series B Liquidation Amount, holders of shares of Series Seed Convertible Preferred Stock and Series A Convertible Preferred Stock are entitled to receive a liquidation preference prior to any distribution to the holders of common stock in the amount per share equal to the greater of (i) \$1.00 per share with respect to the Series Seed Convertible Preferred Stock and \$1.75 per share with respect to the Series A Convertible Preferred Stock, plus all declared and unpaid dividends, or (ii) the amount the holders would receive if the Series Convertible Preferred Stock were converted into common stock prior to such liquidation event.
+After payment of the full Series B Liquidation Amount, holders of shares of Series Seed Convertible Preferred Stock are entitled to receive a liquidation preference prior to any distribution to the holders of common stock in the amount per share equal to the greater of (i) \$1.00 per share with respect to the Series Seed Convertible Preferred Stock, plus all declared and unpaid dividends, or (ii) the amount the holders would receive if the Series Convertible Preferred Stock were converted into common stock prior to such liquidation preference prior to any distribution to the holders of common stock in the amount per share equal to the greater of (i) \$1.00 per share with respect to the Series Seed Convertible Preferred Stock, plus all declared and unpaid dividends, or (ii) the amount the holders would receive if the Series Convertible Preferred Stock were converted into common stock prior to such liquidation event.
 Thereafter, the remaining assets of the Company legally available for distribution, if any, shall be distributed ratably to the holders of the common stock.